 The TAAP agencies help Victorian renters in a private rental agreement, to understand their renting rights and obligations and resolve renting disputes.
 The agencies provide a range of services, including information and referral to other services, negotiation with rental providers or real estate agents, and assistance in preparing for and attending hearings at the Victorian Civil and Administrative Tribunal (VCAT).

 TAAP services are available to Victorian residential renters who are financially disadvantaged or experiencing family violence.

 TAAP can assist a range of financially disadvantaged renters, such as those:

 - with no income

-TAAP services are also available to those experiencing family violence, regardless of their financial circumstances, because family violence can quickly impact a tenant's housing situation.
+TAAP services are also available to those experiencing family violence, regardless of their financial circumstances, because family violence can quickly impact a renter's housing situation.

-For a list of community agencies that provide TAAP services in your area, view our Tenancy Assistance and Advocacy Program providers 2018-19 page.
+For a list of community agencies that provide TAAP services in your area, view Tenancy Assistance and Advocacy Program providers 2021-24.